 Brachytherapy treatment can be delivered manually or by a machine under remote control.
 The latter type of treatment typically takes place in a shielded facility.

-In research, devices such as linear accelerators are used primarily for teaching and applied research, while nuclear substances are licensed for use in life science and health care research projects at a wide range of institutions across Canada.
+In research, devices such as linear accelerators and cyclotrons are used primarily for teaching and applied research.
+Nuclear substances are licensed for use in life science and health care research projects at a wide range of institutions across Canada.
+Disciplines of research that use these machines and substances include particle and nuclear physics, engineering, data science, business and life sciences.

 Industrial uses of nuclear substances include ensuring the integrity of pipelines or structures, and analyzing ground density.
 Irradiators are also used in industry and commercial settings to sterilize blood, equipment, cosmetic and foodstuffs.